Table of Contents

 The ABO blood group system is controlled by a single gene with three alleles: A, B, and O. The B allele is for the B antigen.
 A person with B-positive blood type gets a B allele from one parent and either B or O from the other.
 This results in a genotype of BB or BO.

-The Rh blood type system is determined by another gene.
+Another gene determines the Rh blood type system.
 The presence of the RhD antigen (Rh positive) is dominant over its absence (Rh negative).

 Predicting Your Child’s Blood Type